mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

 ## Linking it all together

 So how is any of this _actually_ useful?
-What we could do is create a curried function, pass in fewer-than-required arguments, store a reference to the returned function, and pass it around:

-{% highlight javascript %}
-// Our `add` function from earlier function add(a){
-  return function(b){
-    return a + b;
-  }
-}

-var addOne = add(1);

-// Remember, calling a curried function with less-than-required arguments
-// return the next function in the chain addOne();
--> function(b){
-     return a + b;
-   }

-// We can now call `addOne` with an argument to give us the same expected result addOne(2)
--> 3
-{% endhighlight %}

-But storing references to functions and passing them around is hardly revolutionary.
 The real advantage of these techniques is that they give you the ability to create small, reuseable chunks of code easily.

 Let's make a little wrapper around the modulo operator and a utility function that checks whether a number is odd: